Responsive search ads test combinations of ads automatically. Learn about how to use this format to the fullest.

 - Be organised.
 Something as simple as a calendar can help you to keep a schedule.
 Document start and end times.

 - Establish a testing threshold and stick to it.
 Wait until you have served enough impressions to be confident in your results.

 - Limit how many elements you test within your ads.
 Make different variations similar enough that you learn from their differences.

 Ultimately, when you’re deciding the outcome of ad tests, you can use a combination of performance stats.
-Looking at clickthrough rate alone can be misleading.
+Looking at clickthrough rate or conversion rate alone can be misleading.
 If the system is showing an ad more often than another, it can mean that it’s better at winning impressions in the auction itself, which is often a strong reason to prefer that creative over others.

 Your ad text represents your brand to consumers who search on Google.com.
 It’s important to get the messaging right.
 Write ads that connect with people as they search.